MinjaeChoi119/In-Game-Brightness-Control-User-Experience-Study/README.md

 | `index.html` | The instrument — presents each method in randomized order, blocks backtracking, collects ratings |
 | `Code.gs` | Google Apps Script web app that receives each submission and appends it to a Google Sheet |

-## Why Apps Script

-The study needed controlled image stimuli in a randomized, non-reversible order — which a standard Google Form cannot do — while still writing straight into a spreadsheet for analysis.
-A static page posting to an Apps Script web app gave both, with no server to run.

 ## Context

 Human-Computer Interaction coursework, Hanyang University, 2024.
 Participant responses are not included in this repository.